 Quiz on Bicycle Helmets

-Objective: Students will use the Internet site to search for the answers to the questions about bicycle helmets.
+Objective: Students will use the website to search for the answers to the questions about bicycle helmets.

 Objective: Students will learn the benefits of wearing safety helmets when riding bicycles.

 1. What 3 things should you look for to determine which helmet is the best to buy?